CarlosAlvarezTR/web-vtt-docx-cleaner/README.md

 # Transcript Cleaner

 A browser-based tool that converts raw interview transcripts into clean, readable text.
 Built for UX researchers who need to quickly turn auto-generated transcripts into something they can actually work with.
+Exploratory.

 **[Try it live](https://carlosalvareztr.github.io/web-vtt-docx-cleaner/)**